 An investor is mostly a financial guy.
 And in finance, we talk “cash”.
 Therefore, you should be able to come up with figures following your objectives and strategy.
 Then, your sponsor will be able to negotiate with you properly and make some suggestions.

-Even before meeting investors, if you go through an intermediary, we’ll ask you this question: “how much you need?”.
+Even before meeting investors, if you go through an intermediary, we’ll ask you this question: “how much do you need?”.
 Because according to your needs and your project, you won’t be introduced to the same investors.
 Some are specialized by industry, others according to the type of fund you need, etc.

 Do you plan to grow your business as fast as possible in order to sell it to a big company?
 Do you plan to grow steadily until you own the market?
-In both cases, we’re back with the same question. “ok, but how much you need?”
+In both cases, we’re back with the same question. “ok, but how much do you need?”

 #6) Connect to the market